-The BID shall be a separate entity from the any association or organization not withstanding the fact that members, officers and directors of each may be shared.
-The association shall remain a private organization, not subject to the open meeting law, and not subject to the public record law except for its records generated in connection with the BID board.
+The BID shall be a separate entity from the Schlitz Park Business Association, notwithstanding the fact that members, officers and directors of each may be shared.
+The Association shall remain a private organization, not subject to the open meeting law, and not subject to the public record law except for its records generated in connection with the BID board.
 The Association may, and it is intended, shall, contract with the BID to provide services to the BID, in accordance with this Plan.